MistyCommunity/Documentation/src/content/misty-ii/robot/misty-ii.md

 ## System Updates

-Misty checks for available system updates every time you turn her on or restart her.
-If you've not restarted her recently, you can check for and perform updates for Misty with the Misty App or Command Center.
+Misty’s software updates are delivered as over-the-air (OTA) updates, and Misty checks for updates each time she boots up.

 Updates can include:

 * New images and audio assets
 * Motor controller firmware updates
-* Real-time controller firmware
+* Real-time controller firmware updates
-* Occipital Structure Core depth sensor firmware
+* Occipital Structure Core depth sensor firmware updates
-* Home Robot application (running on Windows IoT Core)
+* Home Robot application updates (running on Windows IoT Core)
-* Sensory Services application (running on Android)
+* Sensory Services application updates (running on Android)
-* OS updates
+* Windows OS updates

-We recommend you check for updates on a weekly basis.
+We recommend you boot up Misty to check for updates on a weekly basis.

 {{box op="start" cssClass="boxed noteBox"}}
-**Important:** Please keep Misty plugged in for the entire duration of the update and do not attempt to send commands to her during this time.
+**Note:** Misty reboots once during a system update.
+All commands except `Halt` and `Stop` are disabled while Misty is updating.
+If Misty starts installing an update while she’s charging, do not disconnect her from her power source until the update is finished and her eyes are fully open.
 {{box op="end"}}

 ## Hazards System

 Misty's software includes a built-in hazards system that is intended to prevent your robot from executing commands that could cause her harm.
 This system uses data from Misty's sensors to prevent Misty from driving off of surfaces that could cause her to tip or fall, such as tables, desks, or stairs.
-It also stops Misty from continuing to drive when she senses an obstacle nearby or that she has collided with an object.
+It also stops Misty from continuing to drive when she senses an obstacle nearby, or when she detects that she has bumped into an object.

 In addition to protecting your robot from harm, the hazards system sends an event message each time Misty enters or exits a hazards state.
 You can use these messages to programmatically alter Misty's course when she detects cliffs or obstacles while autonomously navigating her environment.
 See the [Sensor & Skill Data](../../../misty-ii/reference/sensor-data/#hazardnotification-alpha) section of these docs for details on using this data in your skills.